12 plant-based calcium foods that will help you build strong bones on a vegan diet

 • Loss in appetite

-1. White Beans, 1 cup = 131 mg (13% daily value)
+White Beans, 1 cup = 131 mg (13% DV)

-2. Edamame, 1 cup = 98 mg (10% daily value)
+Edamame, 1 cup = 98 mg (10% DV)

-3. Tofu, 3 ounces = 100 mg (10% daily value)
+Tofu, 3 ounces = 100 mg (10% DV)

 Not to mention that tofu is easy to cook and takes on the flavor of basically any marinade.
 Spice up your meals by trying these tofu recipes:

-4. Chia seeds, ¼ cup = 107 (10% daily value)
+Chia seeds, ¼ cup = 107 (10% DV)

-This tiny seed has some large nutritional benefits, including healthy omega-3 fats and bone-boosting calcium.
-You can add these seeds to basically any breakfast food, like oatmeal, chia seed pudding and smoothies or even use them as an egg replacement in these baked oatmeal cups.
+This tiny seed has large nutritional benefits, including healthy omega-3 fats and bone-boosting calcium.
+You can add these seeds to any breakfast food, like oatmeal, chia seed pudding and smoothies or even use them as an egg replacement in these baked oatmeal cups.

-5. Collard Greens , 1 cup = 84 mg (8% daily value)
+Collard Greens , 1 cup = 84 mg (8% DV)

-Collard greens are a dark leafy vegetable that is often overlooked, but they have plenty of calcium.
+Collard greens are a dark leafy vegetable that are often overlooked, but they have plenty of calcium.
 I love using collard greens as a wrap replacement since it’s a thicker, tougher green leaf that won’t rip apart when you roll it up!

 Watch this video to see how to make an anti-inflammatory collard green wrap.

-6. Kale, 2 cups = 120 mg (12% daily value)
+Kale, 2 cups = 120 mg (12% DV)

 Whether you love or hate kale, it’s worth the hype.
-This leafy green has plenty of plant-based calcium, Vitamin C and Vitamin K. It’s also rich in inflammation fighting antioxidants.
+This leafy green has plenty of plant-based calcium, Vitamin C and Vitamin K. It’s also rich in inflammation-fighting antioxidants.
 If you’re a kale lover, use it as the base for a salad.
 If you still need some warming up to it, pair it with creamy ricotta in this pasta dish.

-7. Butternut Squash, 1 cup = 67 mg (7% daily value)
+Butternut Squash, 1 cup = 67 mg (7% DV)

 This gorgeous winter vegetable is not just high in Vitamin A—it’s also packed with potassium and calcium.
 A cup cooked has a little less than 10% of your daily calcium needs.
 Plus, it’s sweet, versatile and easy to cook.
 Roast it, mash it or throw it in a 4-ingredient soup.
 Or use it as the base for taco night!

-8. Almonds, 1 ounce = 76 mg (8% daily value)
+Almonds, 1 ounce = 76 mg (8% DV)

 Just twenty-three almonds (or 1-ounce) packs a nutritional punch, with plenty of healthy fats, protein and calcium.
 Eat the unsalted roasted variety or take it up a notch with this simple Cinnamon Roasted Almonds treat.

-9. Figs, ½ cup dried figs = 125 mg (13% daily value)
+Figs, ½ cup dried figs = 125 mg (13% DV)

 These gorgeous and juicy dried fruit have fiber and calcium, making them a great addition to everything from oatmeal to salads.
 Eat dried figs in this yummy mini chocolate olive oil fig cake or drizzle fresh figs with honey and sea salt and eat them whole.

-10. Tahini, 2 tablespoons = 120 mg (12% daily value)
+Tahini, 2 tablespoons = 120 mg (12% DV)

 Otherwise known as ground sesame seeds, tahini is a thick paste that is one of the main ingredients in hummus.
 But it’s also become a popular allergen-friendly substitute for nut butter.
 Try tahini in these delicious pre-workout Tahini Maple Oat Balls.

-11. Fortified Orange Juice, ½ cup (4 ounces) = 150 mg (15% daily value)
+Fortified Orange Juice, ½ cup (4 ounces) = 150 mg (15% DV)

 Some orange juices are fortified with calcium.
 This means they don’t naturally contain calcium, but it’s added to the juice.
 It’s added in a form called calcium citrate malate (CCM), and research has found that this form of calcium is readily absorbed and contributes to overall bone health.
 In other words, opt for the calcium fortified orange juice, if you follow a plant-based diet.

-What should I eat to maximize calcium absorption?
+How do I maximize calcium absorption?

 Although not as often recognized as calcium, Vitamin D plays a large role in bone health.
 Not only does it help the body absorb calcium, it also protects you from developing osteoporosis, a disease that thins and weakens the bones and makes them more likely to break.
-Vitamin D is also involved in the immune system, working to fight off invading bacteria and viruses.
-Lastly, adequate vitamin D intake has been associated with reduced inflammation in the body.

 Vitamin D is naturally present in only a few foods, such as fatty fish, eggs, beef and mushrooms.
 Obviously, this poses a problem for vegetarians and vegans.
 Vitamin D is also produced when ultraviolet (UV) rays from sunlight hit the skin and trigger vitamin D synthesis within the body.
 Yet, Vitamin D absorption from sunlight varies widely based on skin tone, sun exposure and climate.